-The importance of the political settlement notwithstanding, the main provisions of the Treaty are nevertheless (and obviously, in view of the primary purpose of the Treaty) those that deal with the modalities for the research cooperation.
-In the Treaty's preamble, this was expressed as follows:

-"[the names of the Contracting Parties]...; Convinced that the establishment of a firm foundation for the continuation and development of such cooperation on the basis of freedom of scientific investigation in Antarctica as applied during the International Geophysical Year accords with the interests of science and the progress of all mankind; ... [etc.]".
+The importance of the political settlement notwithstanding, the main provisions of the treaty are nevertheless (and obviously, in view of the primary purpose of the treaty) those that deal with the modalities for the research cooperation.
+In the treaty's preamble, this was expressed as follows: "the names of the Contracting Parties; Convinced that the establishment of a firm foundation for the continuation and development of such cooperation on the basis of freedom of scientific investigation in Antarctica as applied during the international geophysical year accords with the interests of science and the progress of all mankind, etc".

-Thus, by concluding the Antarctic Treaty the parties confirmed - formally, and on the political level - the practice which had been established and implemented in the International Geophysical Year.
-The experience and the lessons learnt from the IGY experiment were decisive for the Antarctic Treaty coming into existence, and they were also decisive with regard to its substance (material contents).
-A number of the Treaty's provisions strived to optimally facilitate the continued functioning of the research cooperation, "as applied during the International Geophysical Year".
-Thus the Treaty implicitly confirmed the freedom of access and movement which had become the practice during the IGY.
-More specifically, the following elements from the IGY were elevated into a political programme:

-- Exchange of scientific observations and results (Article III). - Mutual obligation to inform each other of expeditions, stations and activities (Article VII). - Exchange of scientific personnel (Article III).
+Thus, by concluding the Antarctic treaty the parties confirmed, formally, and on the political level, the practice which had been established and implemented in the international geophysical year.

+The experience and the lessons learnt from the IGY experiment were decisive for the Antarctic treaty coming into existence, and they were also decisive with regard to its substance (material contents).
+A number of the treaty's provisions strived to optimally facilitate the continued functioning of the research cooperation "as applied during the international geophysical year".
+Thus the treaty implicitly confirmed the freedom of access and movement which had become the practice during the IGY.
+More specifically, the following elements from the IGY were elevated into a political programme: Exchange of scientific observations and results in terms of Article III (Antarctic, 1959), mutual obligation to inform each other of expeditions, stations and activities, as laid down in Article VII (Antarctic, 1959), and exchange of scientific personnel as stipulated in Article III (Antarctic, 1959).

-It should also be noted that as the Treaty explicitly prescribed continued research cooperation, the functions and tasks performed by SCAR were given political blessing and confirmation, although that body is not mentioned by its name in the Treaty.
+It should also be noted that as the treaty explicitly prescribed continued research cooperation, the functions and tasks performed by SCAR were given political blessing and confirmation, although that body is not mentioned by its name in the treaty.

-Article II of the Treaty stipulates that "Freedom of scientific investigation in Antarctica and cooperation toward that end, as applied during the International Geophysical Year, shall continue, subject to the provisions of the present Treaty".
+Article II of the treaty stipulates that "Freedom of scientific investigation in Antarctica and cooperation toward that end, as applied during the international geophysical year, shall continue, subject to the provisions of the present Treaty".

-Thus, like the Treaty's preamble, Article II is a general declaration of principles rather than a concrete set of measures.
-No definition was offered as to what exactly was meant by the expression "as applied during the International Geophysical Year".
-It may therefore easily be suggested that the Treaty's provisions concerning scientific cooperation were based on a rather hazy understanding of what the cooperation during the IGY was really all about.
-19
+Thus, like the treaty's preamble, Article II is a general declaration of principles rather than a concrete set of measures.
+No definition was offered as to what exactly was meant by the expression "as applied during the international geophysical year".
+It may therefore easily be suggested that the treaty's provisions concerning scientific cooperation were based on a rather hazy understanding of what the cooperation during the IGY was really all about (Hanevold, 1971).

-On the other hand, Article III is more specific, as can be seen from the following rendering in extenso:

-- 1. In order to promote international cooperation in scientific investigation in Antarctica, as provided for in Article II of the present Treaty, the Contracting Parties agree that, to the greatest extent feasible and practicable: - (a) information regarding plans for scientific programs in Antarctica shall be exchanged to permit maximum economy and efficiency of operations; - (b) scientific personnel shall be exchanged in Antarctica between expeditions and stations; - (c) scientific observations and results from Antarctica shall be exchanged an made freely available. - 2.
-In implementing this Article, every encouragement shall be given to the establishment of cooperative working relations with those Specialized Agencies of the United Nations and other international organizations having a scientific or technical interest in Antarctica.
+On the other hand, Article III is more specific, as can be seen from the following rendering in extenso: "In order to promote international cooperation in scientific investigation in Antarctica, as provided for in Article II of the present treaty, the contracting parties agree that, to the greatest extent feasible and practicable; information regarding plans for scientific programs in Antarctica shall be exchanged to permit maximum economy and efficiency of operations; scientific personnel shall be exchanged in Antarctica between expeditions and stations; scientific observations and results from Antarctica shall be exchanged and made freely available.
+In implementing this Article, every encouragement shall be given to the establishment of cooperative working relations with those specialized agencies of the United Nations and other international organizations having a scientific or technical interest in Antarctica".